 This post brought to you by wanderlust, a current severe bout of flu-slash-strep-throat-slash-gastro picked up in the Paeds ward (I washed my hands all the time I swear), and a day of reminiscing over Semester at Sea photos.
 I would say I packed pretty well for my four-month-long around-the-world voyage (and my previous trips abroadContinue reading “The Travelbug’s Medicine Bag”

+I survived Hell Week.
+Not sure what that is?
+Check this post, right at the end.
 I don’t really want to talk about it though.
 I’m pretty traumatised.
 Thanks to a huge amount of prayers and support and motivation from my family and friends, I survived it.
 I honestly did not think I would getContinue reading “Hell Week is Over.
 But I’d Rather Talk About SAS.”

+Linking up with The Daily Post’s Weekly Photo Challenge.
 I took this photo while relaxing at a wonderful social enterprise, Sozo, in the backpacker’s area of Ho Chi Minh City.
 It was a day that I just wanted to relax and observe, and I found a good vantage point from their balcony.

 I live in a water-scarce country on a water-scarce continent.
 I grew up with a little ditty, “Kinders moenie in die water mors nie, die ou mense wil dit drink” – “Children, don’t mess with water, the old people want to drink it”.
 Parts of my country has had water restrictions in the years thatContinue reading ““Water, Water, Every Where””